-Chapter 4 - Certification by Enterprise Green Communities
+Chapter 4 - Certification by Enterprise Green Communities or Other Third-party Green Certification Programs

 Enterprise certification is not required for projects receiving HTC or other Minnesota Housing funding.
-However, Minnesota Housing encourages all new construction and substantial rehab developments to seek certification.

-If the development team is required by others to certify their project or if the team voluntarily decides to pursue Enterprise certification, Minnesota Housing should be notified in writing of this intent.
-Submittal requirements are simplified for projects pursuing Enterprise certification; see Chapter 6 - Submittals for details.
+If the development team is required by others to certify their project or if the team voluntarily decides to pursue Enterprise certification, Minnesota Housing must be notified in writing of this intent.